 30. Find a written biography of a Saint that particularly appeals to you, and read it during the Season of Lent.
 If you’ve never read it, Mark Twain’ historical novel on St. Joan of Arc is fantastic.

 31. Instead of secular videos for weekend entertainment during Lent, try some videos that will enrich your spiritual life.
-Suggestions: Jesus of Nazareth, by Franco Zeffirelli or The Scarlet and the Black.
+Suggestion: Jesus of Nazareth, by Franco Zeffirelli

 33. Find a local homeless shelter, soup kitchen, or crisis pregnancy center, and volunteer some time there throughout Lent.
 Serve the people there with the understanding that in so doing, you are serving Jesus.
 Try to see Jesus in each person there.